Skip to main content

 Scoring Summary

-Based on public documentation as of May 2026.
+Based on public documentation as of May 2026, re-verified and expanded in July 2026.
 See individual platform sections below for the reasoning behind each mark.
+Two platforms from the May edition, Inngest and Agentuity, were dropped in this revision: neither documents any EU residency path, which fails the first gate outright.

 PlatformProd InfraEU ResidencyBYOKEU AI ActAudit LogEU EntityConnectors